WokLibCodeClub/Using-Pygame-Zero/README.md

 In this section of our github site we concentrate on the basics of getting and running Pygame Zero.

-***Note***: unfortunately you can't use Pygame Zero with **trinket** projects.
-If you want to take advantage of Pygame Zero you will need to have Python installed on your own computer.
-The section of this website on [Installing Python](../../../Install-Python) describes how you can do this.

 ## Installing and using Pygame Zero with a full stand-alone Python installation